banksfinn/obsidian-utils/README.md

 Generate week notes for a given year, such as Week 1 - 2024.
 I personally use these notes for a weekly review and retrospection.

+### Dataview

+Some functions that I use throughout my code that are useful!

+#### Retrospective Analysis

+This is used in my Weekly, Monthly, and Yearly templates to provide a retrospective on the tags used.

+### Templates

+These are all of the templates that I currently use in obsidian.

+They are personalized to my use case, but there are parts of the code that might be useful to other people.

+#### Today

+I use the "Simple Templates/Today.md" template in combination with the hotkey system (and Templater).
+This allows me to use a hotkey to generate in today's date (I have it set to Command + G).
+This is super useful for work related purposes, specifically generating daily meeting notes.